Plant Experimentation Learning Plant Care by Trial and Error

 A few people (about 6) hit on one theme that brought the “science” of growing and understanding plants right home to me.

-Trial and Error or Plant Experimentation.
+Trial and Error or Plant Experimentation – The Has Been

 Do you ever see any plants like that?
 Have you ever known someone that has given away their plants when they moved?

-These new adopted plants were not in the best of health.
+These new “adopted” plants were not in the best of health.
 But they slowly brought them back to be vibrant thriving indoor plants.

 This didn’t happen over night.
 What did they do?